kdion4891/laravel-livewire-tables/readme.md

 ### `$per_page`

-Sets the amount of rows to display per page.
+Sets the amount of results to display per page.
 Defaults to `15`.

 Example: